Helen Clark: First term: 1999–2002

-In March 2002, Clark made her first visit to the United States as Prime Minister.
+In March 2002, Clark made her first visit to the United States as prime minister.
 She visited "Ground Zero", the former site of the World Trade Center, where the New York City Police Department presented her with a New Zealand flag that had been recovered from the rubble after the September 11 attacks.
 On 26 March, Clark visited the Pentagon and Washington, D.C., where she met with American officials, including a private meeting with President George W. Bush.
 Most of the agenda for Clark's visit focused on the joint counter-terrorism campaign (dubbed the "War on Terror").

 As Opposition Leader in 1998, Clark signed her name to a canvas that had been painted on by another artist.
 The painting was subsequently auctioned to charity.
 After the act came to light in April 2002, the opposition National Party referred the matter to the Police.
 A police report found evidence for a prima facie case of forgery, but determined that it was not in the public interest to prosecute Clark.

 In June 2002, Clark apologised on behalf of New Zealand for aspects of the country's treatment of Samoa during the colonial era.
 Clark's apology was made in Apia during the 40th anniversary of Samoa's independence and televised live to New Zealand where Samoans applauded the Prime Minister's gesture.

 The Alliance split in 2002 over the Government's commitment of New Zealand troops to the War in Afghanistan, leading to the imminent dissolution of Labour's coalition with that party.
 Consequently, Clark called for an early election to be held on 27 July.
 Political opponents claimed that Clark could have continued to govern, and that a snap election was called to take advantage of Labour's strong position in opinion polls.
 In opinion surveys conducted during the election campaign, Clark scored high approval ratings and was far ahead of other party leaders as "preferred Prime Minister".

 A major issue during the 2002 election campaign was the end of a moratorium on genetic engineering, strongly opposed by the rival Green Party.
 The debate was reignited when investigative journalist Nicky Hager published a book, Seeds of Distrust, in which he alleged that Clark's government had covered up a contamination of genetically modified corn plants in 2000.
-A television interview with John Campbell was terminated by Clark when she was taken by surprise from the allegations, which she claimed to have known nothing about prior to the interview.
+A television interview with John Campbell was terminated by Clark when she was taken by surprise by the allegations, which she claimed to have known nothing about prior to the interview.
 The affair was dubbed "Corngate" by the media.